thompsonwill/avant-challenge/README.md

    Inquirer,

 # Details
    I am currently on the instructional team for Northwestern University's Full-Stack bootcamp.
 Over the past week our students have been working with node JS and mySQL.
 I chose these technologies due to my immediate familiarity.
+The applicaction can create an account, keep track of charges, keep track of payments, and provide the total outstanding balance on any given day.

+   Create a card, make some payments and charges and use the Fast Forward functionality to simulate interest over time.

    ![main window](/img/main.PNG)